 Full Description

-Offering a timely and critical examination of the pressures shaping children's lives - across societies, systems and settings - this book challenges readers to rethink the dominant idealisations of childhood, pushing forward new conversations about childhood in the 21st century.
+Offering a timely and critical examination of the tensions shaping children's lives - across societies, systems and settings - it challenges readers to rethink the dominant idealisations of childhood, pushing forward new conversations about childhood in the 21st century.

 Contents